BerndWessels/web-site/readme.md

     npm install
     bower install

-On windows, especially in coporate environments you sometimes run into problems.
+On windows, especially in corporate environments you sometimes run into problems.
 Often it helps to clean the cache `npm cache clear`.
 Sometimes you just have to repeat the `npm install` command several times until there are no more dependencies missing.
 If you have trouble getting through your corporate proxy/firewall you can also try the following command:

     git config --global url."https://".insteadOf git://